-Pay of a posted worker
+Pay of a posted worker in Finland

 NOTE!
 The guidelines based on the application of the old law can be found here.